• Home

 June 10, 2010 by Celia @ Fig Jam and Lime Cordial

-Nigella’s Jumbleberry Crumble is one of our favourite winter desserts.
+Nigella’s Jumbleberry Crumble is a great winter desserts.
 It’s easy to make, and very versatile – we’ve made it with everything from apples to rhubarb to berries.

 Lorraine, who is Not Quite Nigella, recently wrote about bargain-priced frozen blackberries for sale in nearby Marrickville, and I couldn’t resist picking up a couple of bags ($4.50/kg!!).
 Our dessert was made with frozen blackberries, raspberries and blueberries.